khadija-sohail/FraudShield/README.md

 ```
 http://localhost/fraudshield/fraud_dashboard.html
 ```
-That's it.
-On the very first load, `db.php` will automatically create the `fraudshield` database, all tables, views, stored procedures and triggers
----
 macOS — Using XAMPP
-Step 1 — Download XAMPP for macOS
+1. Download XAMPP for macOS
 Go to https://www.apachefriends.org, download the macOS `.dmg` installer, and drag it to your Applications folder.
-Step 2 — Start the servers
+2. Start the servers
 Open XAMPP from Applications, and in the manager window click Start All (or start Apache and MySQL individually from the Manage Servers tab).
-Step 3 — Copy project files
+3. Copy project files
 ```bash
 # Open terminal and navigate to XAMPP's web root
 cd /Applications/XAMPP/xamppfiles/htdocs